 Our exercise physiologists will look at your lifestyle and goals, and design an exercise programme taking into account the physiotherapy recommendations.
 They will prescribe the right exercises, show you how to do them and monitor your progress during your recovery.

-Felicity is an exercise physiologist who prescribes exercise-based treatments for patients at BackSpace.
+Felicity prescribes exercise-based treatments for patients at BackSpace.
 Her interest in rehabilitation developed following a 15-year career as a gymnast.
-She Graduated from QUT in 2016 and has worked at BackSpace since its opening in 2017.
+She graduated from QUT in 2016 and has worked at BackSpace since its opening in 2017.
 Outside of BackSpace, she also assists with managing her family’s gym and enjoys traveling overseas with friends and family.

 Our remedial massage therapists will treat painful and tight areas with massage and stretching, based on the problems identified by the other therapists.
 They will decrease pain, release muscle tension and release tight tissues to decrease pain and speed up your recovery.

 Vicki is one of the massage therapists at Backspace and is passionate about sports, remedial, pregnancy and relaxation massage.
 She was once a volunteer massage therapist for the Sydney Football Club and is currently studying to become an exercise physiologist.
 Her love for sports has driven her to become an avid runner which you’ll find her doing when she’s not at her children’s dance recitals or facetiming her granddaughter in Canada.